hkasabas/vaply/README.md

 - show a gallery of related images,
 - add an interactive 3D animation.

-Some these things are easily added in video editing, like static text and images, but what about interactive content, like quizzes and animations?
-They can easily be create using web technologies but not video editors.
+Some of these things can easily be added in video editing, like static text and images, but what about interactive content, like quizzes and animations?
+They can easily be create using web technologies, but not video editors.
 You could probably even have them already created for some other purpose?
 Why not just use them in your video?
-Well, that's what Vaply is all about, using HTML content as video annotations.
+Well, that's what Vaply is all about, (re)using HTML content as video annotations.

-But don't think only in terms of static HTML content.
+But don't think only in terms of static HTML pages.
 You can build your content using modern JS frameworks like React or Angular and still use them in Vaply.

 ## Usage